dagraham/etm-dgraham/README.md

 - Tasks without an `@s` entry are to be completed when possible and are sometimes called *todos*.
 They are regarded as *next* items in the *Getting Things Done* terminology and are displayed in *Next View* grouped by @l (location/context).
 - Jobs
     - Tasks, both with and without @s entries can have component jobs using @j entries.
     - For tasks with an @s entry, jobs can have an &s entry to set the due date/datetime for the job.
-It can be entered as a timeperiod relative to  the starting datetime (+ before or - after) for the task or as date/datetime.
-However entered, the value of &s is stored as a relative timeperiod with zero minutes as the default when &s is not entered.
+It is entered as a timeperiod relative to  the starting datetime (+ before or - after) for the task.
+Zero minutes is the default when &s is not entered.
     - For tasks with an @s entry, jobs can also have &a, alert, and &b, beginning soon, notices.
 The entry for &a is given as a time period relative to &s (+ before or - after) and the entry for &b is a positive integer number of days before the starting date/time to begin displaying "beginning soon" notices.
 The entry for @s in the task becomes the default for &s in each job.
 E.g., with

             - beginning soon example @s 1/30/2018